mobilecoinofficial/mobot/RUN.md

 ## UnitTests

-To get a dump of your data, you can run the following from within the virutal environment:
+To get a dump of your data, you can run the following from within the virtual environment:

 ```shell
 python3 manage.py dumpdata mobot_client --indent 4 > ./mobot_client/fixtures/mobot_client.json